ikeronx/trips_ahoy/README.md

 # Trips Ahoy!
-<strong>Trips Ahoy!</strong> is a travel companion app that allow users to plan and organize trips and document the experience they had during the trip.
+<strong>Trips Ahoy!</strong> is a travel companion app that allow users to plan and organize trips and document the experience they had from a trip.

 👉 [Live Site](https://ikeronx.github.io/trips_ahoy/)